qeaml/nwge-docs/console/ConVar.md

 `<nwge/console/Var.hpp>` header.
 The Var object contains a Command engine object with a callback defined by the Var class.
 The command is registered under the same name as the Var.
 The command can then be used to view and change the value of the Var.
-For example, given a Var named `coolness` of type `s32`:
+For example, given a Var named `coolness`:

 ```console
 > coolness